cristianmanoliu/spring-training/topics/basic/Session_1.md

 # Introduction

+## Why are we here?

 ## What is Spring?

 Spring is an open source framework that was created to address the complexity of enterprise application development.
 It empowered old Java objects (POJOs) with powers previously only available using EJB and other enterprise Java specifications.
 Over time, EJB started offering a simple POJO oriented programming model of its own.
-Now EJB employs ideas such as DI and AOP< arguably inspired by the success of Spring.
+Now EJB employs ideas such as DI and AOP arguably inspired by the success of Spring.

 Classic EJB example:
 http://www-inf.int-evry.fr/cours/CORBA_gb/Site/course/lectureNotes/EJB-example-hello.pdf

 To back up its attack on Java complexity, Spring employs four key strategies:
 1. Lightweight and minimally invasive development with POJOs Spring avoids (as much as possible) littering your application code with its API.
 Spring almost never forces you to implement Spring-specific interface or extends a Spring-specific class.
+Finger pointed towards: EJBHome, SessionBean, EntityBean, MessageBean, etc.

 2. Loose coupling through DI and interface orientation Traditionally, each object is responsible for obtaining its own references to the objects it collaborates with (its dependencies).
 This can lead to highly coupled and hard-to-test code.

 3. Declarative programming through aspects
 AOP is a technique that promotes separation of concerns in a software system.

 4. Eliminating boilerplate code with aspects and templates Spring seeks to eliminate boilerplate code by encapsulating it in templates.
 Spring’s JdbcTemplate makes it possible to perform database operations without all the ceremony required by traditionally JDBC.

-How does spring handle DI internally? (@Autowired, @Qualifier) – Annotation post processor
+## ApplicationContext, BeanFactory

+Application Context is Spring's advanced container.
+Similar to BeanFactory it can load bean definitions, wire beans together, and dispense beans upon request.
+Additionally, it adds more enterprise-specific functionality such as the ability to resolve textual messages from a properties file and the ability to publish application events to interested event listeners.
+Application Context stores a BeanFactory, MessageSource, EventMulticaster, ConversionService and other context-specific components, and a lot of runtime caches.

+vs BeanFactory - It is generally recommended to use ApplicationContext over BeanFactory, but BeanFactory can be used for lightweight applications like mobile devices.

+Post processor is a heart of Spring Context.
+AutowiredAnnotationBeanPostProcessor

 # Hands-on exercise

 ## Requirements

 1. Define a MessagingService interface with a single method sendMessage(String message).
 2. Define a property key/value in application.properties with following possible values (e.g. messagingSystem=JMS; messagingSystem=KAFKA).
 3. Define a custom service that has an reference to a KafkaMessagingService or JmsMessagingService based on above property value
 - Bean has to have the scope prototype.
 4. Exercise must be implemented using TDD approach

+# Topics during Hands-on exercise
+- What happens when an application context is built?
+BeanFactory is initialized, Properties are loaded into Spring Environment (environment of current application - profiles/properties), Event Listeners are called (if any).
+- How does spring handle DI internally?
+(@Autowired, @Qualifier) – Annotation post processor
+- Autowired default behavior
+byType
+- Qualifier
+byName
+- Field vs Constructor vs Setter Injection
+Field injection should be avoided!
+It cannot be used outside DI container (unit testing), and it doesn't prevent you from creating invalid object (without mandatory dependencies set - NPE alert)
+Constructor should be used to inject mandatory dependencies - validate that null are not received with assertion.
+Setter should be used to inject optional dependencies.

 # Take-away (Recap)

 ## Spring

 In a nutshell: Spring is a lightweight dependency injection and aspect oriented container and framework.
 - Lightweight: a couple of MB
 - DI